ishanbagchi/Blog/day12/README.md

 > ## Reverse Commit
 > `git commit --amend`\
-> Replace last commit of the current branch with current index
+> Replace the last commit of the current branch with the current index

 > ## Reset Author
 > `git commit --amend --reset-author`\
-> Amend commit author and author date to the committer
+> Amend commit author and author-date to the committer

 > ## Change Author
 > `git commit --amend --author="Author Name <email>"`\